onzfonz/comp227/src/content/1/en/part1b.md

 })
 ```

-Notable in this example is the fact that the contents of the array can be modified even though it is defined as a *const*.
+Notable in this example is the fact that the contents of the array can be modified even though it is defined as a `const`.
 Because the array is an object, the variable always points to the same object.
 However, the content of the array changes as new items are added to it.

-One way of iterating through the items of the array is using *forEach* as seen in the example.
+One way of iterating through the items of the array is using `forEach` as seen in the example.
-ForEach receives a <i>function</i> defined using the arrow syntax as a parameter.
+ForEach receives a **function** defined using the arrow syntax as a parameter.

 ```js
 value => {